frankyeh/Brain-Data/hcp_trk_atlas.md

 > License: [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

+The data are derived from imaging data of the Human Connectome Project.
+Using them requires additional [acknowledgment](https://www.humanconnectome.org/study/hcp-young-adult/document/wu-minn-hcp-consortium-open-access-data-use-terms).

 The HCP1065 tractography atlas is an updated version of the previous HCP842 (Yeh 2018) to the [ICBM 2009a Nonlinear Asymmetric space](https://www.bic.mni.mcgill.ca/ServicesAtlases/ICBM152NLin2009).

 The HCP1065 Yeh 2022 atlas further provides subcomponents for the cingulum, SLF, corticopontine track, corticostriatal track, and corticothalamic track (renamed as thalamic radiation).

+## Download

 | Data | Format  | Note    |
 |----|-----|-----|